 What is the timeframe for our work with you?

 Depending on the project definition and availability of your team, a project could last between a few weeks and 12 months.
-Most would be expected to complete within six months.
+Most would be expected to complete within six months, but they will always complete in an academic year.
+If there are additional requirements beyond this, it will be considered as a separate project.

 How can you get started?

-If you would like to discuss working with us on one of these strategic priorities, please complete our expression of interest form by the due dates below.
+If you would like to discuss working with us on one of these strategic priorities in 2023-24, please contact us to organise a 'pre-meet' to discuss your goals before completing our expression of interest form by the due dates below:

 EOI completion dates